-A child going missing from education is a potential indicator of abuse or neglect.
-School staff will follow the school's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future, in accordance with KCSIE (2023).
+A child going missing from education is a potential indicator of abuse, neglect or exploitation.
+School staff will follow the school's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation and criminal exploitation, and to help prevent the risks of their going missing in future, in accordance with KCSIE (2024).
 Consideration should be given to making a referral to children services if there are safeguarding concerns or there has been no contact with school.

 Our member schools will robustly monitor the attendance of children on roll in the school in line with their Attendance Policy.
 When a safeguarding/child protection concern is raised, attendance concerns will be shared with partner agencies in accordance with local information sharing protocols.
+These now include where there is unexplainable and / or persistent absences from education.